-Figure 6: Job applications, interviews and offers
+Figure 14: Job applications, interviews and offers

-From Figure 6 it can be seen that the number of job applications submitted averaged twice as much for BME respondents as for White respondents although the average number of interviews for White graduates averaged slightly lower than for BME respondents (3.3 and 4.4 respectively).
-However the ratio between number of job applications and job offers is much higher for BME graduates (17.6 to 1) compared to White graduates (7.6 to 1).
+From Figure 14 it can be seen that the number of job applications submitted averaged twice as much for BME respondents as for white respondents although the average number of interviews for white graduates averaged slightly lower than for BME respondents (3.3 and 4.4 respectively).
+However the ratio between number of job applications and job offers is much higher for BME graduates (17.6 to 1) compared to white graduates (7.6 to 1).
+These are interesting findings suggesting that social and cultural capital and the effects of such networks related to these may be having effects prior to entry to the labour market in SET.
+However, the data drawn from the respondents is suggestive rather than conclusive for all the reasons indicated earlier.

 The employed graduates were also asked to provide general information about their employer such as legal status, type, sector and size.
-Table 4 presents the analysis of their responses.
+Table 26 presents the analysis of their responses.

-Table 4: Employer characteristics
+Table 26: Employer characteristics

-White BME A 1
+White BME All

 Freq. % Freq. % Freq. %

 Legal status

 Government/public sector 16 53.3 6 37.5 22 47.8

 PLC/Limited Company 4 13.3 3 18.8 7 15.2

 Sole proprietor/Partnership 4 13.3 1 6.3 5 10.9

 Higher Education/Further Ed.
 1 3.3 3 18.8 4 8.7

-Blue-chip/Multinational/Offshore 1 3.3 0 0 1 2.2
+Blue-chip/ 1 3.3 0 0 1 2.2

+Multinational/Offshore

 Size

 Micro (0-9 employees) 1 3.3 1 6.3 2 4.3

 Small (10-49 employees) 4 13.3 0 0 4 8.7

 Medium (50-249 employees) 4 13.3 1 6.3 5 10.9

 Large (Above 250 employees) 20 66.7 13 81.3 33 71.7

-It can be seen that similar trends are observed with White and BME respondents with the majority working in Government/public sector/HE/FE organisations.
-However, more BME graduates (81.3%) are working in large organisations than White graduates (66.7%).

-When we analysed the responses to the question about the spatial patterns of employment of our graduates, Figure 7, we again saw a difference between BME and White graduates.

-Although proportions were similar for both groups regarding initial employment in the region we can see that there is a trend for a greater proportion of BME graduates to leave the region in search of employment when compared to White graduates.
+It can be seen that similar trends are observed with white and BME respondents with the majority working in Government/public sector/HE/FE organisations.
+However, more BME graduates (81.3%) are working in large organisations than white graduates (66.7%).
+When we analysed the responses to the question about the spatial patterns of employment of our graduates, Figure 15, we again saw a difference between BME and white graduates.
+Although proportions were similar for both groups regarding initial employment in the region we can see that there is a trend for a greater proportion of BME graduates to leave the region in search of employment when compared to white graduates.
 Although for different cohorts, this trend mirrors the stated intentions of our undergraduates with regard to their future employment location.

-Figure 7: Employment location of graduates
+Figure 15: Employment location of graduates

 As with the undergraduates we wanted to explore issues relating to equality and diversity practices in the workplace.
 In contrast to the undergraduates, where we asked if they thought that their ethnicity could affect their career, with the graduates we asked them if they had experienced discrimination.
 With regard to employed graduates, about 87% of the respondents said that they have never been unfairly treated at their workplace because of their nationality, ethnicity or religious beliefs.
-However, 7.2% (5) of BME and 5.9% (2) of White graduates had experienced some form of unfair treatment and thought these incidents were racially or religious belief based.

-The small proportion of respondents who reported being less favoured at work based on race and religious grounds held a common view that racial prejudice and discrimination do exist but in a very isolated manner.
+However, 7.2% (5) of BME and 5.9% (2) of white graduates had experienced some form of unfair treatment and thought these incidents were racially or religious belief based.
+The small proportion of respondents who reported being treated less favourably at work based on race and religious grounds held a common view that racial prejudice and discrimination do exist but in a very isolated manner.
 One BME graduate said: